jazzcloud/jazzcloud.github.io/_posts/2014-08-03-dealing-with-extremely-poor-rails-code.markdown

 ---

-_When I travel and renting a room on Airbnb, sometimes that room is far from the Wi-Fi router.
+_When I travel and renting a room on Airbnb, sometimes that room is far from Wi-Fi router.
 I had to go across the room and look for the place where signal is not so bad._

 _And a program measuring quality of signal usually says "Extremely poor signal", and it simply means that internet will not work at all, but when it says "Very poor", I am happy, because now I can actually do something._